[Ansible] Solution for "(libselinux-python) aren't installed!" for CentOS 6 Playbook

 main.yml

-- name: libselinux-python hosts: targetnode< become: yes vars: wget_repo: "http://ftp.iij.ad.jp/pub/linux/centos-vault" tasks - name: Include libeselinux-python(wget) ansible .builtin.import_tasks: libselinux-python_wget.yml
+- name: libselinux-python hosts: targetnode< become: yes vars: wget_repo: "http://ftp.iij.ad.jp/pub/linux/centos-vault" tasks - name: Include libeselinux-python(wget) ansible.builtin.import_tasks: libselinux-python_wget.yml

 Playbook execution

-[root@author container environment work]# ansible-playbook -i hosts main.yml
+[root@author's container environment work]# ansible-playbook -i hosts main.yml

 lastly